bahrus/xtal-sip/README.md

 \<xtal-sip\> takes the philosophical stance that web components are more than just some mundane JavaScript libraries.
 They enhance the DOM vocabulary.
 They create a mapping between a tag and something that, yes, today must be a JavaScript class, but typically no code needs to interact directly with that class -- only the browser.
 The way this component loads web component definitions uses syntax that is not tied to JavaScript.
 The usefulness of this web component, then, would increase if browsers supported any way other than JS imports / classes as a way of importing a web component definition.
 E.g. defining a custom element with WASM, or as part of an HTML imported document.  xtal-sip assumes that whatever the file type used to generate a custom element, browsers will (eventually) ship with a link preload/prefetch/other tag/attribute that allows retrieving the web component definition ahead of time.

-\<xtal-sip\> is also betting long on the usefulness of asynchronously loading web components with limited bundling.  xtal-sip's optimism took a hit when confronted with this [wailing tweet](https://twitter.com/paul_irish/status/979867890080915456?lang=en):
+\<xtal-sip\> is also betting long on the usefulness of asynchronously hydrating web components, with bundling limited to tightly coupled resources.  xtal-sip's spirits wilted a bit when confronted with this [wailing tweet](https://twitter.com/paul_irish/status/979867890080915456?lang=en):

 >Some of the brightest performance minds I know have tried to make loading unbundled ES modules fast.
 They have not yet succeeded.
 Perhaps in two years, it'll be competitive—but until then keep on bundling y'all.